'Teen Mom 2' Star Chelsea Houska Is Pregnant With Baby No. 4

-'Teen Mom 2' Star Chelsea Houska Announces She's Pregnant With Baby No. 4: 'I Already Have a Bump'
+'Teen Mom 2' Star Chelsea Houska Is Pregnant With Baby No. 4: 'I Already Have a Bump'

-It's baby no. 4 for Teen Mom 2 star, Chelsea Houska!
+It's baby no. 4 for Teen Mom 2's Chelsea Houska!
 The 28-year-old MTV star took to Instagram on Wednesday to announce that she and her husband, Cole DeBoer, were expecting again.

 "One more DeBoer!
 Coming early 2021🖤," Houska wrote on Instagram.

-In the photo, Houska has written her and her husband's names on a piece of wood followed by the names of her children, Aubree, 10, Watson, 3, and Layne, almost 2.
-At the bottom she added, "Baby," with a hand drawn heart.
+In the photo, Houska has her and her husband's names written on a piece of wood followed by the names of her children, Aubree, 10, Watson, 3, and Layne, almost 2.
+At the bottom she added a hand-drawn heart, and the word "Baby."

 The South Dakota native also opened up to fans in several new videos on her Instagram Stories following the announcement.